hewison-chris/agora-cl-docs/website/docs/troubleshooting/partials/_beacon-troubleshooting.md

       <td>These errors are usually caused by invalid JWT configuration.
 If you're using HTTP-JWT to connect your EN-BN, ensure that both EN and BN are configured to use the same JWT secret.
 Different files are OK (eg when your EN and BN are on different machines), but the secret within each JWT file should be the same.
 See <a href='https://docs.prylabs.network/docs/execution-node/authentication'>Configure JWT authentication</a> for more information.</td>
     </tr>
     <tr>
       <td><code>weak-subjectivity-checkpoint not provided.
-Prysm recommends providing a weak subjectivity checkpoint for nodes synced from genesis</code></td>
+Agora-cl recommends providing a weak subjectivity checkpoint for nodes synced from genesis</code></td>
-      <td>You can safely ignore this warning - it will be removed in an upcoming Prysm release.
+      <td>You can safely ignore this warning - it will be removed in an upcoming Agora-cl release.
 See <a href='https://docs.prylabs.network/docs/prysm-usage/checkpoint-sync'>How to configure Checkpoint Sync</a> if you'd like to learn more about checkpoint sync.</td>
     </tr>
     <tr>
       <td><code>beacon node doesn't have a parent in db with root...</code></td>